 In order to ensure the safety of all children, we do not store or administer medicine in school, unless there is a direct and specific request by the doctor or other health professional to do so.
-Most medicines can be given by parents, before and after school and at bedtimes.
+Most medicines can be given by parents, before and after school and at bedtimes e.g. anti-biotics